 - professional indemnity insurance in the amount of $10,000,000 in respect of any one claim and in the annual aggregate.

 8. LIMITATION OF LIABILITY

-Notwithstanding any other clause or statement in any of the documents forming part of the Contract, Competency Training’s maximum aggregate liability under or in any way connected with the Contract is limited to:
+Notwithstanding any other clause or statement in any of the documents forming part of the Contract, Site Skills Training’s maximum aggregate liability under or in any way connected with the Contract is limited to: